 Book your Thomas Cook holiday to Ovacik for world-class beaches like Blue Lagoon, and the captivating ancient ruins at Fethiye.

-Ovacik is situated in a valley above sea level, gazing out over some of the best beaches on the Turquoise Coast.
-Grab a dolmus and within 10 minutes you’re in Oludeniz, the best place in Ovacik for beach lovers.
-The resort is home to a long, golden beach complete with sun loungers, umbrellas and a lively promenade lined with beach cafes.
-The pretty marina provides all kinds of boat tours and water sports, including jet skiing and trips out to the famous Blue Lagoon.
-The emblem of Turkey’s Aegean beaches, Blue Lagoon is a preserved piece of the coast adored for its crystal clear shore and powder-soft sand.
+Ovacik, Turkey is home to some of the best beaches on the Turquoise Coast.
+Hop aboard a dolmus and within ten minutes you’re in Ölüdeniz: a long, golden beach complete with sun loungers, umbrellas and a lively promenade lined with beach cafés.
+The pretty marina provides all kinds of boat tours and water sports, including water-skiing and trips out to the famous Blue Lagoon.
+The emblem of Turkey’s Aegean beaches, the Blue Lagoon is a preserved piece of the coast, adored for its crystal-clear shore and powder-soft sand.

-Beach lovers: Ovacik overlooks some the region’s best beaches, and is a 10 minute drive from the golden sands of Oludeniz.
+Beach lovers: Ovacik overlooks some the region’s best beaches, and is a ten-minute drive from the golden sands of Ölüdeniz.

-Local time: Ovacik is 2 hours ahead of GMT/UK time
+Local time: Ovacik is two hours ahead of GMT/UK time.

 Temperature: Summer average of 27°C.

 Best time to visit: The cooler months of April and May.